garrettburt/garrettburt.github.io/_pages/about.md

 ### Connexion Point
 *Data Analyst, May 2017 - May 2019*
-- Responsible for analyzing data, creating and automating reports, and developing data visualizations
+- Analyzed data, created and automated reports, and developed data visualizations
-- Utilize MySQL and R for analysis, data manipulation, ad-hoc queries, and other needs
+- Utilized MySQL and R for analysis, data manipulation, ad-hoc queries, and other needs
-- Develop and automate scripts for ETL processes from data sources
+- Developed and automated scripts for ETL processes from data sources
-- Collaborate closely with operations, software development, management, information technology, etc
+- Collaborated closely with operations, software development, management, information technology, etc
-- Implemented linux environment on workstation, comfortable working in linux environment

 ## Education
 ### University of Wisconsin - La Crosse